 But, as Stosny details, if writing makes you live too much in your head, encourages self-obsession, wallowing in negativity, or is a vehicle of blame instead of a tool for solutions, you will not experience the same benefits.

-The AiR journal, as well as the Track Your Progress and Key Observation features, are all tools to help you step back, assess your feelings, and capture important discoveries, so that you can begin to encourage real change in yourself and the relationship with your loved one.
+The Allies in Recovery journal, as well as the Track Your Progress and Key Observation features, are all tools to help you step back, assess your feelings, and capture important discoveries, so that you can begin to encourage real change in yourself and the relationship with your loved one.

 The best way to care for your loved one is to care for yourself, and devoting time to writing and self-evaluation is a key part of the recovery process.
 It is not selfish to devote time to this practice.
 Just the opposite, in fact.

-When was the last time you “tracked your progress” on the AiR site or recorded your private thoughts in your journal after watching a video module or reading a sanctuary post?
+When was the last time you “tracked your progress” on the Allies in Recovery site or recorded your private thoughts in your journal after watching a video module or reading a sanctuary post?

 Not using these helpful tools is a lot like reading a how-to book on knitting without ever picking up yarn or knitting needles.
 It is not enough to simply read about change.
 You must take action if you want real change in your life and the life of your loved one.